lsst-sims/sims_featureScheduler_runs_1.3/baseline/README.md

-New things compared to the v1.2 baseline
+New things in v1.3 compared to the v1.2 baseline

 * Deep Drilling Fields constraints not as tight, so they should execute more often
-* Including a basis function to drive at least 3 observations per year per filter
+* Including a basis function to drive 3 observations per year per filter
 * Rotational dithering (a rotTelpos value between -87 and 87 degrees is selected nightly)
 * Spatial dithering (0.7 degrees) and rotational dithering included for DDFs
 * New explicit planet masking basis function
+* New detailer to help further minimize slewtimes between observations

+TODO:
+* select a new u-band loading schedule
+* Set the new template basis function weight